wisniewskikr/chrisblog-it-java-springboot/arichitectures/server-client/java-springboot-sse-display/README.md

 Steps:
 1. In a command line tool start application with `mvn spring-boot:run`
-1. In a browser open first chat with `http://localhost:8080`
-1. In a browser open second chat with `http://localhost:8080`
+1. In a browser start Server communication with `http://localhost:8080`
-1. In a browser register two users
-1. In a browser chat between two users
 1. Clean up
      * In a command line tool stop application with `ctrl + c`